-- This indicator shows whether the PHA enters HAP contracts for at least 98 percent of the number of the PHA's baseline voucher units in the ACC for the calendar year ending on or before the PHA's fiscal year, or whether the PHA has expended at least 98 percent of its allocated budget authority for the same calendar year.
-The PHA can receive 15 points if 95 to 97 percent of vouchers are leased or budget authority is utilized. - Points are based on utilization of vouchers and HAP expenditures as reported in the voucher management system (VMS) for the most recently completed calendar year.
+- This indicator shows whether the PHA enters HAP contracts for the number of units or funding reserved under ACC for at least one year at least 98 percent of the number of the PHA's baseline voucher units in the ACC for the calendar year ending on or before the PHA's fiscal year, or whether the PHA has expended at least 98 percent of its allocated budget authority for the same calendar year.
+The PHA can receive 15 points if 95 to 97 percent of vouchers are leased or budget authority is utilized. - Points are based on the percent of units leased during the last completed PHA fiscal year, or the percent of allocated budget authority that has been expended by the PHA, according to data from the PHA's last year end operating statement that is recorded in HUD's accounting system utilization of vouchers and HAP expenditures as reported in the voucher management system (VMS) for the most recently completed calendar year.

-Indicator 14: Family self-sufficiency (FSS) enrollment and escrow account balances Maximum Points: 10
+Indicator 14: Family self-sufficiency (FSS) enrollment and escrow account balances Maximum Points: ${\bf 10}$